 Yes.
 Everyone travelling to the Faroe Islands must be tested upon arrival.
-This applies both for faroe islanders and foreigners travelling to the Faroe Islands.
-However, children under the age of 12 are excempt from testing.
+This applies both to Faroe Islanders and foreigners travelling to the Faroe Islands.
+However, children under the age of 12 are exempt from testing.

 All travellers to the Faroe Islands should immediately self-quarantine upon arrival until the test results are ready.
 Results are usually ready the same evening or at the latest by midday the following day.

-When awaiting the test results from the test taken at Vagar Airport, travellers must self-quarantine at home or at their prebooked residence, vacation rental, hotel etc. It is very important, that you follow the guidelines for home quarantine while awaiting the result.
-The results are usually ready on the same evening or the following midday at the latest.
+While awaiting the test results from the test taken at Vagar Airport, travellers must self-quarantine at home or at their prebooked residence, vacation rental, hotel etc. It is very important, that you follow the guidelines for home quarantine while awaiting the result.
+The results are usually ready on the same evening or by the following midday at the latest.